kafkalainen/beekeepers-guide/README.md

 	==1076470==    still reachable: 0 bytes in 0 blocks
 	==1076470==         suppressed: 0 bytes in 0 blocks
 	==1076470== Rerun with --leak-check=full to see details of leaked memory

+## Git Commands

+`git checkout HEAD -- oops.c`

+This will reset a single file from your HEAD.
+Nifty when you have made one change to a file that you don't want to push in a middle of a larger feature.